hasindu2008/slow5lib/docs/slow5_api/slow5.md

     * [slow5_aux_get_double_array](slow5_aux_get_array.md)
     * [slow5_aux_get_string](slow5_aux_get_array.md)

+### Low-level API for reading and writing SLOW5 files

+Low-level API allows much more efficient access to BLOW5 files compared to the high-level API.
+However, they are not yet finalised or documented.
+If anyone is interested, please open a GitHub issue, rather than trying to figure out from the code.
+Such an issue will expedite this, which would otherwise be procrastinated.
+Unless, finalised and documented, these function prototypes are subject to change.

 <!--
 ### Low-level API for reading and writing SLOW5 files
 * [slow5_open_with](low_level_api/slow5_open_with.md)
     Open a SLOW5 file.
 User can specify the SLOW5 format.
 -->

-### High-level API for writing SLOW5 files

-This is just around the corner.
-If anyone is interested please open a GitHub issue rather than trying to undocumented functions.
-Such an [issue](https://github.com/hasindu2008/slow5lib/issues) will expedite this, which would otherwise be procrastinated.

-### Low-level API for reading and writing SLOW5 files

-Low-level API allows much more efficient access to BLOW5 files compared to the high-level API.
-However, they are not yet finalised or documented.
-If anyone is interested, please open a GitHub issue, rather than trying to figure out from the code.
-Such an issue will expedite this, which would otherwise be procrastinated.
-Unless, finalised and documented, these function prototypes are subject to change.